two-hundred/celerity-docs/docs/applications/resources/celerity-api.md

 An API can be deployed to different target environments such as a Serverless API Gateway[^1], a containerised environment, or a custom server.

 Containerised environments and custom servers use the Celerity runtime for the language of choice to be deployed to handle incoming requests and route them to your [application handlers](/docs/applications/resources/celerity-handler).
-The Celerity build engine and platforms built on top of it will take care of this for the supported target environments (e.g. Amazon ECS).
+The Celerity deploy engine and platforms built on top of it will take care of this for the supported target environments (e.g. Amazon ECS).

 ## Specification